eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 {% comment %} TODO: add share-img above {% endcomment %}

+This tool helped me cleanup 151 of the 1079 accounts I followed on Instagram.
+I could sort my followings by details like when they last posted.

+This would not be possible with Instagram's official APIs so here we use their **unofficial, internal APIs**.
+We are using something that wasn't designed for us to easily use.
+As you will see, it's a _hack_ but you will be guided step-by-step.

+You can only do this on **desktop**.
+We need to use the developer tools built-in to modern browsers like Chrome, Firefox, the new Edge and Safari.
+Everything is happening in your browser (client-side) and none of your data is sent to a server.

 <noscript><div class="alert alert-danger" role="alert"><strong>Oh no!</strong> JavaScript has not been detected so this will not work for you.
 Please use a full web browser or turn JavaScript back on if it's turned off.</div></noscript>

-<div class="alert alert-warning" role="alert"><i class="fa fa-exclamation-triangle" aria-hidden="true"></i>&nbsp;<strong>Work in progress!</strong></div>

 - TOC
 {:toc}

-## The process
+## Overview

-You will be guided step-by-step.
-Read from **top to bottom**.

-Everything is happening in your browser (client-side) and none of your data is sent to a server.
-As you will see below, we will use the development tools built-in to your browser (Chrome, Firefox, new Edge, Safari).

 There are two stages:

-1. Get basic details about all followers and followings
+1. Get the lists of all followers and all followings.

-2. Optional: Get more details
+2. _Optional_: Get details about each account.
+This can run for **hours**; we're limited to 100 accounts/hour.
+    - You will get details including:
+      - number of posts, followers, followings
+      - number of their followers that you follow
+      - date of the last post
+      - are they a business account?
+      - are they verified?
+      - have they joined recently?
     - **Warning**: Due to the possibly large number of requests, the Instagram app might ask you to verify your identity via email or phone number.

 ### Legal disclaimer